chubbymaggie/libshield/README.md

 ## Disclaimer
 Work in progress, highly experimental.
-Only tested on Linux for x86-64.
+Only tested on Linux x86-64.
 When your program breaks, you get to keep both pieces.